alperenyiltekin/alperenyiltekin/README.md

 ### Glad to see you here!
 I am a frontend developer who follows current web technologies and loving developing full stack apps.

-Besides frontend technologies, I am also interested in Blockchain, Web3 and Python.
+Besides frontend technologies, I am also interested in Backend and DevOps technologies.

 <br/>